raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b03_introducao-a-html-e-css/03.03_seletores-e-posicionamento/README.md

 <ol>
   <li>Add an ordered list of the 3 best websites you know.
   <li>Create a file in the same directory name 'style.css'.
-  <li>In these .css file, insert the styles so:
+  <li>In this .css file, insert the styles so:
     <ul>
-      <li>The text align of the tags 'h1' e 'p' be centered.
+      <li>The text-align of the tags 'h1' e 'p' be centered.
       <li>The background color of the list changes when the cursor is hovering over the item.
       <li>The font of the item changes when it's clicked.
     </ul>